What I learned

 by Ric Swenson

-During college and grad school years I had occasion to drive the Alcan seven times.
+During college and grad school years I had occasion to drive the ALCAN Highway seven times.

 My first trip was in 1967 from Tacoma to Anchorage.

-My father was the manager of the Carrington Co. in Anchorage and asked me to drive a brand new IH Travelall vehicle from Seattle to Anchorage.
+My father managed the Carrington Co. in Anchorage and asked me to drive a brand new IH Travelall vehicle from Seattle to Anchorage.
 It sounded like a good adventure so I agreed.

-A friend at PLU needed to get home to Petersberg, AK and I gave him a ride to as close to Petersberg as we would get.
+A friend at PLU needed to get home to Petersberg, Alaska and I gave him a ride to as close to Petersberg as we would get.

-The Alcan road was all gravel for about 1400 miles, as I remember.
+The ALCAN Highway was all gravel for about 1400 miles, as I remember.
 The new truck took the bumps and grinds of the road very well.
-I did lose the windshield with a crack, to a rock launched by an 18 wheeler but other than that the trip was magnificent.
+I did lose the windshield with a crack, to a rock launched by an 18 wheeler but apart from that, the trip was magnificent.

 The views of the mountains and lakes were wonderful.
 The trip took me about 5 days as I remember.
 I drove until tired and then stopped at one of the few gas stations and slept in the truck.